PSCI 3810: Introduction to International Relations

 Course Description

-This course is meant to acquaint students with the core concepts, processes, and issues of international relations.
-The first portion of the course explores essential concepts: the actors in international relations, how foreign policy is made, and the role of power.
-The remaining sections of the course examine contemporary and future problems in the international system, including armed conflict, economics, demography, and the environment.
+This course is meant to acquaint students with the core concepts, processes, and issues of international relations (IR).
+The first portion of the course explores essential concepts: the actors in international relations, how foreign policy is made, the role of power, and the most prominent general approaches to understanding IR.
+The remaining sections of the course examine armed conflict, cooperation, and economics in IR.
 It should be noted that this is not a course in current events, although some reference will be made to current events in discussing the theories and topics covered in the course.
-Also, I do not seek to indoctrinate students with my own opinions about international relations; rather, my goal is to provide students with the tools to evaluate events themselves and form their own opinions.
+Also, I do not seek to indoctrinate students with my own opinions about international relations (whatever those may be); rather, my goal is to provide students with the tools to evaluate events themselves and form their own opinions.

 Students are expected to attend every class meeting, having already done the assigned reading and thought about the discussion points listed in the syllabus.
-Class performance will be measured with three (non-cumulative) exams that combine multiple choice, short answer, and map identification questions; class attendance; and four short (2-3 page) papers.
+Class performance will be measured with three (non- cumulative) exams; eleven online quizzes that are meant to measure preparation for class (drawing from the assigned readings and the discussion questions listed in this syllabus) and are due before the start of class on the assigned day; and five short (2-3 page) discussion papers that are meant to make students think about topics to be discussed in class.
 Upon completion of this course, students should have a strong basic understanding of international relations and a foundation for taking upper-division courses on the subject.

 Required Texts